top of page

 Motor Vehicle accidents occur, for example, because operators were not properly trained, the vehicle was not maintained, improper modifications were made, safe operating procedures for moving loads were not followed, the vehicle was operated at an excessive rate of speed, or reverse signal alarms were not properly operational.

-If your accident involved a Boom Lift, Scissor Lift, Fork Lift, Single Man Lift, Telehandler, Bulldozer, Wheel Trctor-Scraper, Skid Steer Loader, Backhoe Loader, other earthmoving equipment: scrapers, loaders, crawler or wheel tractors, bulldozers, Excavator, Trencher, Feller Buncher, Articulated Hauler, Off-Highway Truck, Asphalt Paver, Motor Grader, Drum Roller, Multi-Terrain Loader, Skidder, Dump Truck, Concrete Mixer Truck, Drill Rig, Pipe Layer, or any other type of equipment contact us for a FREE consultation 800-410-1111
+If your accident involved a Boom Lift, Scissor Lift, Fork Lift, Single Man Lift, Telehandler, Bulldozer, Wheel Trctor-Scraper, Skid Steer Loader, Backhoe Loader, other earthmoving equipment: scrapers, loaders, crawler or wheel tractors, bulldozers, Excavator, Trencher, Feller Buncher, Articulated Hauler, Off-Highway Truck, Asphalt Paver, Motor Grader, Drum Roller, Multi-Terrain Loader, Skidder, Dump Truck, Concrete Mixer Truck, Drill Rig, Pipe Layer, or any other type of equipment you may be entitled to compensation.

-If you were injured because of improper or defective safety equipment, such as a harness, anchor, body belt, connector, lanyard, lifeline or if proper safety equipment wasn’t readily available to you, call us for a FREE consultation 800-410-1111
+If you were injured because of improper and or defective safety equipment, such as a harness, anchor, body belt, connector, lanyard, lifeline or if proper safety equipment wasn’t readily available to you, you may be entitled to compensation.

-Ramps, Debris, Trips & Falls,
+Ramps, Debris, Trips & Falls

-If, for example, you fell from an improperly sized ramp, or tripped on debris at a worksite, you may be entitled to compensation for pain and suffering, past and future loss of earning, medical bills, surgery, and other medical expenses.
-Union members who have lost their pension or benefits may be entitled to compensation for loss of a pension and or benefits.Ramps must be a certain width and consist of planking that are a certain thickness and strength.
-Failure to meet the mandatory width and length of a ramp places workers at risk of slipping or falling and can trigger Labor Law 240(1) or 241(6).
+If you fell from an improperly sized ramp, , for example, or tripped on debris at a worksite, you may be entitled to compensation for past and or future pain and suffering, past and or future loss of earning, medical bills, surgery, and other medical expenses.
+Ramps must be a certain width and consist of planking that are a certain thickness and strength.
+Failure to meet the mandatory width and length of a ramp places workers at risk of slipping or falling and can trigger Labor Law 240(1) and or 241(6).

 Electrical Accidents